webman/push

 Private Channels

-In the above examples, any user can subscribe to information through Push.js.
-If the information is sensitive, this is not secure.
+In the example above, any user can subscribe to information through Push.js, which is not secure if the information is sensitive.

-webman/push supports subscription to private channels, private channels are channels that start with private-.
+webman/push supports subscribing to private channels, which start with private-.
 For example

 var connection = new Push({